kmcd/codecast/01_command_line/script.md

   This updates all files in the playground that are named file-B. Next we’ll use find to identify the updated files by comparing all the files to the refer- ence file timestamp:
   [me@linuxbox ~]$ find playground -type f -newer playground/timestamp
-  The results contain all 100 instances of file-B. Since we performed a touch on all the files in the playground that are named file-B after we updated timestamp, they are now “newer” than timestamp and thus can be identified with the -newer test.
+  The results contain all 100 instances of file-B. Since we performed a touch on all the files in the playground that are named file-B after we updated timestamp, they are now "newer" than timestamp and thus can be identified with the -newer test.
   Finally, let’s go back to the bad permissions test we performed earlier and apply it to playground:
   [me@linuxbox ~]$ find playground \( -type f -not -perm 0600 \) -or \( -type d -not -perm 0700 \)
               Searching for Files 199
-  This command lists all 100 directories and 2,600 files in playground (as well as timestamp and playground itself, for a total of 2,702) because none of them meets our definition of “good permissions.”
+  This command lists all 100 directories and 2,600 files in playground (as well as timestamp and playground itself, for a total of 2,702) because none of them meets our definition of "good permissions."
 With our knowledge of operators and actions, we can add actions to this command to apply new permissions to the files and directories in our playground:
   [me@linuxbox ~]$ find playground \( -type f -not -perm 0600 -exec chmod 0600 '{}' ';' \) -or \( -type d -not -perm 0700 -exec chmod 0700 '{}' ';' \)
   On a day-to-day basis, we might find it easier to issue two commands, one for the directories and one for the files, rather than this one large compound command, but it’s nice to know that we can do it this way.
 The important point here is to understand how operators and actions can be used together to perform useful tasks.
   Options